Grammy Award for Best Rap Performance: History

 Nominees for the 32nd Annual Grammy Awards included De La Soul for "Me Myself and I", DJ Jazzy Jeff & The Fresh Prince for "I Think I Can Beat Mike Tyson", Public Enemy for "Fight the Power", Tone Lōc for "Funky Cold Medina", and Young MC for "Bust a Move".
 "Me Myself and I" appears on De La Soul's studio album 3 Feet High and Rising and in 2008 was ranked number 46 on VH1's list of the 100 Greatest Hip Hop Songs Ever!!!
 "I Think I Can Beat Mike Tyson", written by the duo along with Pete Harris, appears on DJ Jazzy Jeff & The Fresh Prince's third album And in This Corner....
 "Fight the Power" appeared on the 1988 soundtrack for the film Do the Right Thing and later on Public Enemy's third studio album Fear of a Black Planet (1990).
 The song ranked number one on VH1's aforementioned list, number 40 on AFI's 100 Years...100 Songs list, and number 322 on Rolling Stones 2004 list of "The 500 Greatest Songs of All Time".
 "Funky Cold Medina", written by Young MC, Michael L. Ross and Matt Dike, first appeared on Tone Lōc's debut album Lōc-ed After Dark.
 "Bust a Move" appeared on Young MC's debut album Stone Cold Rhymin'.
 Allmusic editor Stephen Thomas Erlewine described the song as "unabashed catchy" due to its "skittish, rhythmic guitar riff, looped beats", backing vocals, and "funny" rhymes.
 The award was presented to Young MC.
 In 2010, Joshua Ostroff of Spinner included Young MC's win on his list of "The Grammy Awards' Biggest Mistakes", asserting that "Bust a Move" was merely a "fun little hip-pop song" while "Fight the Power" was a "revelatory single that still stands tall as one of music's greatest (and funkiest) political statements and perhaps hip-hop's finest moment".

 Recipients

-Salt-N-Pepa were the first female rappers to be nominated in the category.
+Salt-N-Pepa were among the first female rappers to be nominated in the category.

 Jay-Z and Kanye West held the record for most wins until 2018 with two awards as a result of their collaborative album Watch the Throne.

-Seven-time winner Kendrick Lamar, the most in the category.
+Eight-time winner Kendrick Lamar, the most in the category.

-Drake is the most nominated act of the category with 11, without a win.
+Drake is the second most nominated act of the category with 11, although he has never won the award.

 Megan Thee Stallion became the first female rapper to win the award, alongside Beyoncé.